 - Woodworking tools include: saw, hammer, wrench, clamp, caliper, tape measure, penknife, and more.

-- Get 6 diagrams for 6 simple wooden toy projects.
+- Get 6 diagrams to make 6 easy wood toy projects.

-- For kids 3-10 years old, you can also build anything you can think of, like a crayon holder, bird feeder a wind chime, or any simple project!
+- For kids 3-10 years old, you can also make other things you want like a crayon holder, bird house, or a wind chime.

 5. ROKR Mechanical Gears DIY Building Kit